notofonts/arabic/fontbakery/notofonts-NotoSansArabicUI-googlefonts-report.md

-* ⚠️ **WARN** <p>The following glyph names may be too long for some legacy systems which may expect a maximum 31-characters length limit: behThreedotsupbelowVabovear.fina, behThreedotsupbelowVabovear.init, behThreedotsupbelowVabovear.medi, dalTwodotsverticalbelowTahabovear, dalTwodotsverticalbelowTahabovear.fina, seenThreedotsbelowthreedotsar.fina, seenThreedotsbelowthreedotsar.init and seenThreedotsbelowthreedotsar.medi</p>
+* ⚠️ **WARN** <p>The following glyph names may be too long for some legacy systems which may expect a maximum 31-characters length limit: behThreedotsupbelowVabovear.fina, behThreedotsupbelowVabovear.init, behThreedotsupbelowVabovear.medi, dalTwodotsverticalbelowTahabovear.fina, seenThreedotsbelowthreedotsar.fina, seenThreedotsbelowthreedotsar.init and seenThreedotsbelowthreedotsar.medi</p>
  [code: legacy-long-names]